 At the time you seek help with an NHS Continuing Healthcare application, I am certain it will be one of the most difficult periods within the life of your family.
 I am also sure that wading through the framework and reading vast text without knowledge of the subject matter, without experience of the process, or what constitutes a robust process must seem overwhelming and at times insurmountable.

 Professionals at law have a higher duty of care to their clients and the vulnerable than the man on the street.
 They are bound by professional responsibilities that must be fulfilled and they regularly seek my expert advice and guidance in these matters.
+They are also confident in using the funds they are instructed to look after to pay for specialist help and advice to improve their chances of seeking state funding where their clients may be eligible.

 So I say to you, give yourself permission to seek specialist help.
-Maximise your chances, continue to act in your loved one’s best interest, take the pressure off and most of all, give your family the gift of your time, in the moment you are all too aware of it’s finite and precious nature.
+Maximise your chances, continue to act in your loved one’s best interests, take the pressure off and most of all, give your family the gift of your time, in the moment you are all too aware of it’s finite and precious nature.

 Call 0191 5561078 for a chat or email on firstname.lastname@example.org and see how we can help support you and your loved one.